edsobcz/2025-01-09-git-test/README.md

   - make sure the directory you are cloning is not already a git repository (nesting is annoying)

 - `git status`: tells you everything you need to know about your github repo (including whether you're in a github repo)

+- `git add`: adds the file to the staging area and readies it for committing

+- `git commit -m "message here"`: commits the added files with the commit message in quotes